apache/flink/docs/dev/table/tableApi.md

     .flatAggregate(call("top2", $("a")).as("v", "rank"))
     .select($("key"), $("v"), $("rank");
 {% endhighlight %}
         <p><b>Note:</b> For streaming queries, the required state to compute the query result might grow infinitely depending on the type of aggregation and the number of distinct grouping keys.
 Please provide a query configuration with a valid retention interval to prevent excessive state size.
-See <a href="{{ site.baseurl }}/dev/table/streaming/query_configuration.html">Query Configuration</a> for details.</p>
+See <a href="{% link dev/table/streaming/query_configuration.md %}">Query Configuration</a> for details.</p>
       </td>
     </tr>